 Epcot is Disney’s second-largest theme park and home to a number of restaurants.
 In this article, we’ll cover each restaurant in-depth, including food offerings, prices, reviews from our team members, and tips for visiting with your family.
-There are many factors that go into choosing the right restaurant when you visit a theme park – make sure you’re prepared by reading through this guide!
+There are many factors that go into choosing the right Epcot restaurants when you visit a theme park – make sure you’re prepared by reading through this guide!

 Table Service – Future World